As I noted yesterday, last evening I accepted an invitation to speak on a panel…

 That is where the benefits flow.

-Ask an unemployed worker in French industrial town who cannot afford even simple luxuries how the EU benefits them.
+Ask an unemployed worker in any French industrial town who cannot afford even simple luxuries how the EU benefits them.

 Oh, but the common currency means all those exchanges at borders no longer are required – I hear you say.